Free Luxembourgish Workers' Union: Onset of the Cold War

 At the time of its foundation FLA had around 10-11 000 members.
 As of 1946, FLA was the largest trade union centre amongst blue-collar workers.
 It was the majority union in metal industries and mines (with the exception of the mines at Dudelange, were LAV retained their prominence).
 However, it began to decline with the onset of the Cold War.
 From 1949 onwards the influence of FLA declined.
-An important factor contributing to this development was the exclusion of FLA from collective bargaining negotiations, a policy upheld by both the Luxembourgian employers as well as the trade union competitors (LAV and the LCGB).
+An important factor contributing to this development was the exclusion of FLA from collective bargaining negotiations, a policy upheld by both the Luxembourgish employers as well as the trade union competitors (LAV and the LCGB).
 FLA was however able to retain a foothold in industries in small and medium-sized companies in rural areas of the country for some time.

 In the 1950 elections to the Labour Chamber, FLA trailed behind both LAV and LCGB.